surmwill/recycler_unity/README.md

 ```
 public void RemoveRangeAtKey(TKeyEntryData removeAtKey, int count, FixEntries fixEntries)
 ```
 Removes a range of entries starting from the given key.
-Existing entries will be shifted - equivalent behavior to removing from a list.
+Existing entries' indices will be shifted - equivalent behavior to removing from a list.
 - `removeAtKey:` the key of the entry to start removal at
 - `count:` the number of entries to remove
 - `fixEntries:` if we are removing from the visible window of entries, then extra room will be created, pulling entries in.
 This defines how and what entries will move to fill up the new space.